 All prospects must undergo Psychiatric Evaluation, be stable and under treatment -especially patients with Dementia.

-After the physical, mental, and socioeconomic evaluation, the administration, together with the medical team and the coordination of caregivers, will evaluate the patient, and an admission decision will be made, which will be communicated promptly;
+After the physical, mental, and socioeconomic evaluations, the administration, together with the medical team and caregiver coordination, will evaluate the patient and make an admission decision, which will be communicated promptly.

-The socioeconomic report, prepared by social worker: a) socioeconomic report by social work of the CSS (Caja de Seguro Social), for insured persons) socioeconomic report by MIDES for uninsured.
+The socioeconomic report, prepared by a social worker: a) socioeconomic report by social work of the CSS (Caja de Seguro Social), for insured persons.
+Socioeconomic report by MIDES for the uninsured.

 Provide proof of economic solvency (individually and confidentially).